oracle-livelabs/goldengate/oci-ggs/adb/adb.md

 ### Prerequisites

 This lab assumes you have completed the following labs:
-* Sign Up for Free Tier/Login to Oracle Cloud
+* Get started - Cloud login

 > **Notes:**